Marrying at Magdalene

 The Chapel pews will comfortably seat around seventy people.
 With additional seating, more can be accommodated; the Chaplain can advise.

 Will we have a wedding rehearsal?

 There is usually a wedding rehearsal in the week preceding your service.
 The Chaplain will meet you, together with your families and key attendants (bridesmaids, best men) and will explain the logistics of the day.

 How long will the service take?

 As a rough guide (depending on exactly what is included in the service) a wedding might last between 50 minutes and an hour.
-You may need to allow a bit longer than this as you may want to have photographs taken as you leave the church and it can take quite a long time to get people together.

 What about music?

 Typically, a marriage service includes two hymns sung by the congregation, and music as you enter and leave the Chapel.
 A selection of wedding hymn suggestions is available on the Church of England website.

 The College may be able to provide an organist; please contact Director of College Music, Mr Graham Walker, to discuss your requirements.
 If you would like to bring your own musicians, or would like to explore the possibility of a choir, please also discuss this with Mr Walker.